 Putting together something that students can actually use highlights that math isn’t just ‘out there’, only occasionally surfacing when we need to count up some loose change.
-Instead, math is something students can actively engage with in order to live better lives.
+Instead, mathematics is something students can actively engage with in order to live better lives.

-Homework is the perfect opportunity to teach math for the real world.
+Homework is the perfect opportunity to teach mathematics for the real world.
 After all, students are literally using mathematical reasoning outside of school hours and in a non-classroom environment.
 At last, they’re in the ‘real world’.